kaayru/cascadingnews-gatsby/README.md

 # Cascading News

-**Cascading News** is a website whose purpose is to provide the latest news and tutorials on frontend development.
+**[Cascading News](https://www.cascading-news.com)** is a website whose purpose is to provide the latest news and tutorials on frontend development.

-> ⚠️ The website is on the process of being remade.
->
-> - Old site for reference: https://www.cascading-news.com
-> - New site on Netlify: https://app.netlify.com/sites/condescending-perlman-298bba/deploys

 ## 🚀 How it's built